 Here is a short video that explains the multilingual workflow of translating Yoast SEO textual attributes using WPML:

-- A recent version of WPML.
-Install the WPML core plugin plus the String Translation add-on.
+- Multilingual CMS version of WPML.
+Install the WPML core plugin plus the String Translation add-on plugin.

 - Yoast SEO

 - Yoast SEO Multilingual plugin.
 This “glue” plugin allows for easier translation of your SEO content using WPML.
 You can download it from your WPML account’s Downloads page.

 - Getting started